tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

   available_skill_points
 end

+# this summary method allows for other calculations to be drawn in, and then the dispaly is formatted for easy user readability

 def upskill_points_assessment(available_upskills)
   puts "If you wanted to upskill, you could consider studying these languages :\n\n" puts '=== LANGUAGES'.ljust(23) + 'SKILL SCORE POINTS', '-' * 42